rgajendran/ctf_marker/README.md

 <img align="center" src="https://cloud.githubusercontent.com/assets/12548071/25874940/c6e073b0-350c-11e7-919d-9e92ab4a6959.png">
 </p>

-Once you create all the tables, Select <b>SYSTEM STATUS</b> tab in the admin account to check if there is any table errors.
+Once you create all the tables, Select <b>SYSTEM STATUS</b> tab in the admin account to check if there are any table errors.

 <h3>Step 8</h3>